symeonp/forty-jekyll-theme/_posts/2020-12-08-phonebook-uaf-analysis.md

 <img src="{{site.url}}/assets/images/rasapi_coverage.png">

 From the screenshot above it can be observed that the coverage is only less than 10%.
-Ideally, you'd expect the file samples to at least be able to exercice 20% of the module.
-Neverthless I decided to move on and see if I get lucky.
+Ideally, you'd expect the file samples to at least be able to exercise 20% of the module.
+Nevertheless I decided to move on and see if I get lucky.

 <h2>Fuzzing it</h2>